How to Create Unlimited Email Addresses with Google Mail

 Step #2: Click on the “Filter” tab and the “Create a New Filter” link.

 Step #3: Type your Gmail email address in the “To” field.
-In my case, I entered the email address which receives messages from Twitter.
-You can enter any @gmail.com or @googlemail.com address in this field.
+In my case, I entered the email address that receives messages from X. You can enter any @gmail.com or @googlemail.com address in this field.
 Make sure you select “All mails” to be filtered.
-Because, in some cases, non-spam emails could stop in the spam folder and other categories in Gmail.
+Because, in some cases, non-spam emails could end up in the spam folder or other categories in Gmail.
 After making the necessary changes, click on the “Create filter with this search” link.

-Step #4: In the next window, you can see a few commands to do if any message arrives that matches the filter.
+Step #4: In the next window, you can see a list of commands to execute if a message arrives that matches the filter.

-- Apply the Label: To quickly find the emails, you can label them with a memorable name.
-In my case, I can label it as a “Pitiya Twitter Account.”
+• Apply a Label: To find emails, label them with a memorable name quickly.
+In my case, I can label it as a “Pitiya X Account.”

-- Forward it: If you created a Twitter account for your company and have multiple social media managers, you can add their email addresses in the “Forwarding” tab and forward emails from Twitter.
-So they can reply to tweets and do other things quickly, eventually increasing social engagement and brand exposure.
+• Forward it: If you created a X account for your company and have multiple social media managers, you can add their email addresses in the “Forwarding” tab and forward emails from X. So they can reply to tweets and perform other tasks quickly, ultimately increasing social engagement and brand exposure.

-- Send Canned Response: This is another handy option if you use classified advertising as a method to get leads/sales — Ex: when someone responds to your Craigslist Ad, you can create a message to send automatically.
+• Send Canned Response: This is another handy option if you use classified advertising as a method to generate leads/sales — for example, when someone responds to your Craigslist Ad, you can create a message to send automatically.

-- Categorize as: If you have shared your email address with your friends and relatives but stop all their emails in updates and promotions tabs, you can change the emails’ category.
+• Categorize as: If you have shared your email address with friends and relatives but stopped all their emails from updates and promotions tabs, you can change the emails’ category.

 I created a new label entitled “ProBlogTricks Twitter.”

-And change the filter commands to Never send emails from Twitter to the Spam folder.
+And change the filter commands so that it never sends emails from Twitter to the Spam folder.

 I changed the label color to green.

-Once a message arrives in your @Gmail.com account, you can clearly identify it.
+Once a message arrives in your @Gmail.com account, you can identify it.

 All emails coming from Twitter are labeled as Problogtricks — Twitter.

-And this Gmail alias trick works perfectly with Googlemail.com addresses as well.
+This Gmail alias trick also works perfectly with Googlemail.com addresses.

 A Few Things You Can Do Using Gmail Addresses

 You can do tons of different things using the above addresses.
-The biggest benefit is you can organize your Gmail inbox pretty well.
+The most significant benefit is that you can organize your Gmail inbox pretty well.
 Here are a few things you can do with what you learned today.

-- Craigslist Marketing: If you use classified advertising as a medium to get leads and sales, you can use this Gmail address trick nicely.
+• Craigslist Marketing: If you use classified advertising as a medium to get leads and sales, you can use this Gmail address trick nicely.
 Let’s assume you want to post an ad in the job section of sfbay.craigslist.org.
-So you can sign up to Craigslist using this email address: myuserID+sfbayCL@gmail.com.
-And create a “Canned Response” message to thank the applicant for applying for the job position and let him/her know that you will contact him as soon as possible.
+You can sign up for Craigslist using this email address: myuserID+sfbayCL@gmail.com.
+Create a “Canned Response” message to thank the applicant for applying for the job position and let them know that you will contact them as soon as possible.
 Also, forward the job application/resume to another email address you own.

-Related: Top tools to insert a countdown timer to Google emails
+Related: Top tools to insert a countdown timer into Google emails

 Final words on creating multiple email accounts with Gmail

 Now you don’t want to generate dozens of Gmail addresses.
-Only one email account is enough for everything you want.
-With the help of @Gmail.com and @Googlemail.com, you can generate an infinite amount of email addresses just for one account.
-Use the above email address tricks and organize your Gmail account to save time and increase productivity.
+Only one email account is usually enough for all your needs.
+With the help of @Gmail.com and @Googlemail.com, you can generate an infinite number of email addresses just for one account.
+Utilize the above email address tricks to organize your Gmail account, saving time and increasing productivity.

 So, what are other ways you can generate different Gmail email addresses?